-This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the RUN position unless the brake pedal is depressed.
+This vehicle is equipped with a brake-shift interlock feature that prevents the gearshift lever from being moved from P (Park) when the ignition is in the 4 (ON) position unless the brake pedal is depressed.

-If you cannot move the gearshift lever out of P (Park) with the ignition in the RUN position and the brake pedal depressed:
+If you cannot move the gearshift lever out of P (Park) with the ignition in the 4 (ON) position and the brake pedal depressed:

-1. Apply the parking brake.

-2. Insert the key and turn it to the position between 2 (OFF/LOCK) and 3 (RUN).
-A detent position will be felt between positions 2 and 3.
+- 1. Apply the parking brake. - 2.
+Insert the key and turn it to the 3 (OFF) position.
 Apply the brake pedal and shift to N (Neutral).
-The positions of the ignition are as follows: 1 - ACCESSORY, 2 - OFF/LOCK, 3 - RUN and 4 - START.

-When the key is in position between OFF/LOCK and RUN, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
+When the key is in the 3 (OFF) position, the automatic transmission shift lever can be moved from the P (Park) position without the brake pedal depressed.
 To avoid unwanted vehicle movement, always set the parking brake.